oisdk/team-software-project/README.md

 ## Component & Connector View

-This diagram shows a component & connector view of the system:
+The following diagram shows a component & connector view of the system:

 ![Component & Connector View](documentation-images/component-connector-view.svg)